jmccracken1109/jmccracken1109.github.io/aboutme.md

 ---
 layout: page
-title: About me
+title: About Me
 subtitle: Creating without end
 ---

 My name is John McCracken.
 I love games.
-I also love making them.
+I also love all aspects of making them.
 Heres what I can do:

 - 2D Art
 - 3D Art